 To do this, calculate the number of trees in a smaller area.
 Once you do this, multiply that number by the total land area.
 This will give you a rough idea.

 For example, make a circle with a radius of about 37 feet.
 Calculate the number of trees present in that circle.
-Once you have a number all you need to do is multiply that with 10.
+Once you have a number all you need to do is multiply that by 10.
 The number you end up with will be the number of trees in an acre.

 Interestingly a circle of radius 37 feet is roughly 1/10th of an acre in terms of area.